emarsden/dash-mpd-rs/README.md

 - FreeBSD/AMD64 and OpenBSD/AMD64, without the libav feature.
 Note however that some of the external utility applications we use for muxing or decrypting media content are poorly supported on these platforms.

+## Why?

+This library was developed to allow the author to watch a news programme produced by a public media broadcaster whilst at the gym.
+The programme is published as a DASH stream on the broadcaster’s “replay” service, but network service at the gym is sometimes poor.
+First world problems!

+The author is not the morality police nor a lawyer, but please note that redistributing media content that you have not produced may, depending on the publication licence, be a breach of intellectual property laws.
+Also, circumventing DRM may be prohibited in some countries.

 ## License